jennabernstein/SocialNetwork/README.md

 # SocialNetwork
-Social Network GUI in Python where you can view profiles and add connections
+Social Network GUI in Python where you can add and view profiles and add connections

 ## Adding New Profiles
 Ability to add new profiles within the GUI once pressing the "Add New Profile" button